 Sarcopenia is the reduction of muscle mass that adults experience in middle and old age.
 Although it can begin as young as 50 or so, the muscle loss becomes more rapid at any point from age 65 to 85.
 Sarcopenia is often what causes older adults to become frail and more likely to fall and injure themselves than younger adults.

 Sarcopenia can inhibit an individual’s ability to live independently.
 Having a home healthcare aide can help an individual with sarcopenia regain some of his or her independence.
-Contact United Energy Workers Healthcare to learn about the free home healthcare services we provide.
+Contact United Energy Workers Healthcare and Four Corners Health Care to learn about the free home healthcare services we provide.